celeryclub/PHD/README.md

 3. CD into your domain directory and make sure it's empty
 4. Clone this repo (`git clone https://github.com/stephendavis89/PHD.git .`)

+## Environment variables

+Environment variables can be set with `SetEnv` in the root-level `.htaccess` file.
+An example variable is provided.
+After setting the values, all requests will be rewritten to the `deploy` directory.

+**TIP:** If you're using a web framework such as [Slim](http://www.slimframework.com/) or [Laravel](http://laravel.com/), try rewriting to `deploy/public` instead.
+An alternate rewrite rule is provided.

 ## Deploying with Git

 1. Create a git directory (`mkdir -p ~/git && cd ~/git`)